bitfinexcom/bfx-hf-algo-server/README.md

 ### Usage

-Populate `.env` with your API key/secret combo:
+By default, the `lowdb` DB backend is used.
+To run the standard server, populate `.env` with your API credentials and DB path:
 ```
 API_KEY=...
 API_SECRET=...
+DB_FILENAME=...
 ```

 Then run `npm start`